Start

 About

 UCDetector (Unnecessary Code Detector - pronounced "You See Detector") is a eclipse PlugIn tool to find unnecessary (dead) public java code.
 For example public classes, methods or fields which have no references.
-UCDetector creates markers for the following problems, which appear in the eclipse problem view: UCDetector popup
+UCDetector creates markers for the following problems, which appear in the eclipse problem view:- Unnecessary (dead) code

 If you can't see the pop menu above, read FAQ